 The AMCs must account to investors for their investments.
 To avoid a bad reputation and investor criticism, it is critical to carefully assess the fund’s performance regularly, taking into account factors such as NAV, fund returns, and so on.

 Asset management groups follow the given processes to generate returns for their investors as per a scheme’s predetermined objective:

 The AMCs must account to investors for their investments.
 To avoid a bad reputation and investor criticism, it is critical to carefully assess the fund’s performance regularly, taking into account factors such as NAV, fund returns, and so on

-After thorough research, fund managers decide the asset allocation based on the fund’s investment objective.
-For example, they will invest primarily in highly rated bonds and fixed-income securities in the case of debt mutual funds.
+Investment managers decide on asset allocation based on the fund’s investment objective after conducting extensive research.
+In the case of debt mutual funds, for example, they will invest primarily in highly rated bonds and fixed-income securities.

-After the two above processes, the fund manager will build a portfolio of investments based on market findings.
-He/she will make decisions about choosing which security to buy, sell or hold using his/her market expertise.
+Following the completion of the preceding processes, the fund manager will construct an investment portfolio based on market findings.
+He/she will use his/her market knowledge to decide which security to buy, sell, or hold.

 Given below are all the different types of AMCs: